ArduPilot/ardupilot_wiki/common/source/docs/common-vibration-damping.rst

 Overview
 ========

-The Pixhawk, APM2.x and PX4 Flight Control boards have accelerometers built into the board that are sensitive to vibrations.
-ArduPilot (the firmware) combines the data from these accelerometers with barometer and GPS data to calculate an estimate of it’s position.
+Flight Control boards have accelerometers built into the board that are sensitive to vibrations.
+ArduPilot (the firmware) combines the data from these accelerometers with barometer and GPS data to calculate an estimate of its position.
 With excessive vibrations, the estimate can be thrown off and lead to very bad performance in modes that rely on accurate positioning (e.g. on Copter:
 AltHold, Loiter, RTL, Guided, Position and AUTO flight modes).